Discover the most useful essential oils for women- and why

 Both are very expensive.
 Both have a highly potent aroma, and may be used sparingly, allowing your investment to stretch further.

 Rose is known as the queen of oils for women.
-Pregnancy friendly after 4 months.
+Safety: Pregnancy friendly after 4 months.

 To purchase rose oil: click here